-The Stern-Gerlach experiment is normally conducted using silver atoms.
+1 - Furnace 2 - Collimated beam 3 - inhomogeneous magnetic field 4 - Expected (not quantized) result 5 - "Quantized" result The Stern-Gerlach experiment is normally conducted using silver atoms.
 That is because silver can be melted and then vaporized at a relatively low temperature.
-In the Stern-Gerlach experiment, figure below, silver is vaporized at a high temperature such that the atoms of the vapor are at high energy.
+In the Stern-Gerlach experiment, Figure 13-1 above, silver is vaporized at a high temperature such that the atoms of the vapor are at high energy.
 Those atoms that escape from the furnace through a small aperture are collimated by further apertures into a narrow beam of silver atoms.
 The beam is then directed into an inhomogeneous magnetic field.